Chengalpattu Medical College: Hospital facilities

 The total bed strength of the hospital is 1100.
-The General Medicine and General Surgery departments have six units each, while the Orthopaedics and OG departments (including family welfare) function with three units each.
+The General Medicine and General Surgery departments have four units each, while the Orthopaedics and OG departments (including family welfare) function with three units each.
 The paediatrics department runs two units.

 There are four main operation theatres (OT) and several minor OTs.
 The Orthopaedics, Obstetrics and Gynaecology, and Ophthalmology departments have separate OTs, while the ENT and the surgical super-specialities share a main OT.
 An emergency OT exists, close to the casualty and labour wards.
 A new Tamil Nadu accident emergency intervention ward, catheterization lab and DEIC Unit have been opened.
 Intensive Care Units for Surgery, Medicine, Paediatric, and Neonatology are present in the respective departments.

 The Radiology department is equipped with CT-scan, MRI-Scan, Ultra-sound, Doppler, and digital X-ray facilities.
 The Cardiology department has echocardiography and computerized treadmill electrocardiography (ECG) alongside other facilities.
 A 16 channel electroencephalography (EEG) is housed in the neurology department.
 Dialysis is carried out regularly in the Nephrology wing of the hospital.